ForwardStar/RadixGraph/README.md

 std::vector<DebugInfo> GetDebugInfo();
 ```

+Note: debug mode seriously affects the efficiency.
+The time consumption may be much larger so please disable it unless you are benchmarking.

 # License
 This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.